-On Monday, May 11, the JLT Natural History Society will sponsor a presentation on the biology of the golden paintbrush and the sometimes controversial process of its recovery.
+On Monday, May 11, 2016, the JLT Natural History Society sponsored a presentation on the biology of the golden paintbrush and the sometimes controversial process of its recovery.
 Two longtime champions for plant conservation will share their knowledge: Joe Arnett, rare plant botanist for the Washington Natural Heritage Program for ten years; and his botanist predecessor, Florence Caplow, who currently serves as the ministerial intern at the Quimper UU Fellowship.

 What does it take to rescue an iconic plant species from extinction?
 Golden paintbrush (Castilleja levisecta) once thrived on rocky shorelines and in prairie remnants from Vancouver Island to Oregon’s Willamette Valley.
 But by 1997 its numbers had dwindled to only a dozen small, scattered populations, and it was listed as threatened under the Endangered Species Act.